orbitdb-archive/orbit/README.md

 ## Contributing
 Would be happy to accept PRs!
 If you want to work on something, it'd be good to talk beforehand to make sure nobody else is working on it.
 You can reach me on Twitter [@haadcode](https://twitter.com/haadcode) or on IRC #ipfs on Freenode.

+Good place to start is to take a look at the ["help wanted" issues](https://github.com/haadcode/orbit/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 See [TODO](https://github.com/haadcode/orbit/blob/master/TODO.md) for ideas and tasks up for grabs.